Essay 10

 Superstition and Enthusiasm

-A maxim states that the corruption of the best things produces the worst things.
+There is a maxim that says that the corruption of the best things produces the worst things.
 This is true in the corruptions of true religion into superstition and enthusiasm.

 But the mind of man is also subject to an unaccountable elevation and presumption, arising from: